goddardjer/goddardjer.github.io/_projects/2_Object_Representation.md

 description: Modifing the presentation of shape and pose information to find allow beter generalization
 ---

-Title : An Analysis of The Effects of Object Representation on Shape Generalization
+An Analysis of The Effects of Object Representation on Shape Generalization
 =========

 <!-- Authors : **Jeremiah Goddard**, Nigel Swenson, Xiaoli Fern, Ravi Balasubramanian, Cindy Grimm -->